-I wanted to title this blog “Halfway to eighty”, but it didn’t have quite the same feel that my “Halfway to eighteen” blog did so I went with something else.
+I wanted to title this blog “Halfway to Eighty”, but it didn’t have quite the same feel that my “Halfway to Eighteen” blog did so I went with something else.
 I have to admit, I am not a big birthday person.
 I never was.
-I don’t love all of the attention, unless of course I am standing next to my Pigs, then center stage is where it’s at.
+I don’t love all of the attention, unless of course I am standing next to my Pigs, then center-stage is where it’s at.
 However, this birthday is a bit of a milestone so I decided to acknowledge it.
 This is a big one.
 Today, I turned 40.

 Thank you.
-Thank you to every single person out there that has known me, taught me or touched me in some way, (not in that way) although, thanks to you too.
+Thank you to every single person out there who has known me, taught me or touched me in some way, (not in that way) although, thanks to you too.
 Thank you for showing me what it was like to give back to something greater than myself.
 Thank you for pushing me and then thank you for recognizing when I was on the brink of a breaker one-two and stepping back.
 Thank you for never expecting a gift or card from me on your birthday but knowing that I show my love in other ways.
 Thank you for making me laugh.
 Thank you for listening to my rants.
 Thank you for telling me when I was wrong.
 Thank you for accepting my apology.
 Thank you for loving me unconditionally.
 Thank you for being part of the mold that has made me who I am at this moment.
 I am finally starting to figure out who that is.
 It feels good and I thank you.